pacuna/dckerize/README.md

 - An nginx/passenger container environment for serving your application and all the necessary configurations.
 - A separate container running MySQL/postgres/Mongo for your DB.
 - A separate container for keeping your data using the data-only container pattern.
-- Extras (elasticsearch and redis for now)
+- Extras (elasticsearch, redis and memcached for now)

 ## Requirements